 A car registered as a rental or one that is thought to be self-driven will have a black number plate with yellow text.
 These are frequently found in opulent hotel transportation.
 The main distinction between a black licence plate and a yellow licence plate is that a driver of a car with a black licence is not required to have a commercial driving permit.
 The driver will not face any charges or penalties, unlike a driver who has a yellow number plate.

-The United Nations (UN), the Diplomatic Corps (CD), or the Consular Corps are examples of foreign diplomats whose vehicles are identified by a blue number plate with white letters (CC).
+The United Nations (UN), the Diplomatic Corps (CD), and the Consular Corps are examples of foreign diplomats whose vehicles are identified by a blue number plate with white letters (CC).
 Rarely does it appear on the roads.

 Obtaining a No Objection Certificate (NOC) from the traffic department is the first step